Fizzychaldy24/General-IT-Documentation/README.md

 - **VMware vSphere/ESXi**: Documentation on installation, setup, and management.
 - **Microsoft Hyper-V**: Guides for installation, configuration, and troubleshooting virtual machines.
 - **Proxmox**: Best practices and configuration examples for deploying and managing virtual environments.
+- **VirtualBox**: Guide for installing and configuring VirtualBox for virtualization.

 **Resources**:
 - [Hyper-V Setup Guide](hypervisors/hyperv-setup.md) - Steps for installing and configuring Hyper-V on Windows Server.